dragonfly-science/dragonfly-website/content/news/2011-12-13-long-tail-science.md

 <!--more-->

-Google recently made Google Scholar Citations available to the public.
-We thought it would be interesting to have a look and see where our publications had been picked up.

 It wasn't too surprising to see that some work I was part of at NIWA, published in Nature [(A mesoscale phytoplankton bloom in the polar Southern Ocean stimulated by iron